kylajrdn/Group1_MathModeling-FCO/README.md

 ### How to Run
 1. Open the dataset in the `data/` folder
 2. Run `mean_computation.R` to compute average values.
 3. Run `fatigueovertime.m` in MATLAB to model fatigue over time.

+## Outputs
+- Final Paper: `docs/Group1_FCO.pdf`
+- Video Presentation: